jbh/jbh.github.io/_posts/2017-04-24-Simple-Git-Practices-on-IBM-i-Without-IBM-DB2-Connect.md

 on the IBM i while still retaining development environments as if we were developing locally.
 This gives us complete access to the DB2 data without the need to access it remotely.

-While all applications can be developed this way, I still suggest decoupling the backend.
+While all applications can be developed with remote syncing, I still suggest decoupling the backend.
 Not only is this best practice, but it will allow the data to be accessed the same way by many different applications.
 This helps with consistency, standards, and encapsulation.
 This will also allow the majority of applications to be developed locally.
 Ideally there would be one application that need be edited remotely, and that would be the API application.